Quadrifolium/TFinMedia/en-GB/20150116 新京报(The Beijing News).md

 CHEN He(陈赫), who is very popular due to the variety shows and films recently, were "frustrated" these days.
 When he walk out from the airport, hundreds of fans who came were to welcome TFBOYS.
-He posted a weibo with a picture of his lonely silhouette to scoff himself, "at the airport, there's TFBOYS, and a 'has-been' comedian."
+He posted on Weibo with a picture of his lonely silhouette to scoff himself, "at the airport, there's TFBOYS, and a 'has-been' comedian."

 Not only CHEN He, the Internet in 2014 changed upside down, youths like LU Han(鹿晗), Kris Wu(吴亦凡), G-Dragon, Victoria Song(宋茜), idols like LI Yi-feng(李易峰), William Chen(陈伟霆), LIN Geng-xin(林更新), Internet sensations like "Jiao Shou Yi Xiao Xing"(叫兽易小星), the team of "One Hundred Thousand Bad Jokes"(十万个冷笑话), all agitated the rank of the whole show biz.
 Xiao Cao, a senior fan, told us, "TFBOYS is powerful in attracting fans, they gained many from group fans, anime fans, teen fans, and many other fans."